replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

    To turn off automatic updates, select **Never**.

    To define a custom cadence, select **Custom**, then enter a cron expression in the text field.
 For more information about cron expressions, see [Cron Expressions](/reference/cron-expressions) in _Reference_.
-Configured automatic update checks leverage the local server time.
+Configured automatic update checks use the local server time.

    ![Configure automatic updates](/images/automatic-updates-config.png)